Lost Gulch Overlook Wedding & Elopement Guide for 2026

 Hey there!
 My name’s Iver Marjerison.

-I’m a professional micro-wedding planner in Colorado, and over the years I’ve planned hundreds of small weddings and elopements.
-Here’s everything you need to know about getting married at Lost Gulch Overlook.
+I’m a Colorado-based micro-wedding planner and officiant, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
+This guide covers everything you need to know about getting married at Lost Gulch Overlook.

 Lost Gulch Overlook is one of the most iconic elopement locations in Colorado, perched high above Boulder on Flagstaff Mountain with sweeping views of the Rocky Mountains and the city below.
 Located just a short drive from downtown Boulder—and about an hour from Denver International Airport—this breathtaking overlook is known for its dramatic 360-degree vistas, making it a stunning choice for both sunrise and sunset elopements.